-As it applies to in-network coverage, you are covered for follow-up care only when your PCP provides or coordinates it.
+As it applies to in-network coverage, you are covered for follow-up care only when your physician or PCP provides or coordinates it.
+If you use an out-of-network provider to receive follow up care, you are subject to a higher out-of-pocket expense.